 Trading High Or Low Bollinger Band Tags

-The 20 SMA shows the intermediate trend and a strategy that can be used to trade these tags, are counter trend trades.
+The 20 period simple moving average shows the intermediate trend and a strategy that can be used to trade these tags, are counter trend trades.
 Specifically, we would look for signs that indicate a mean reversion trade is a high probability trade.

 To do so, we can use the double top or bottom formations and are called M or W patterns.
 I would add to these structures actual price action instead of blindly shorting or buying on the pattern alone.Using an example of Wheat futures, we can see at 1 and 2 price has put in a double top pattern.
-You could trade these blindly however we can add a simple failure test to aid us in a better entry.
+You could trade these blindly and get many false signals or we can add a simple failure test to aid us in a better entry.

-You can see at #2 that price has poked above the BB as well as the high at #1.
+You can see at #2 that the candlestick has poked above the BB as well as the high at #1.
 We can see how price rejected at #1 which indicates sellers in the market.